-American Public School

-Internship

-Internship Practicum

-The Preliminary Multiple Subject Credential program requires completion of Subject Matter Competence via the CSET to ensure compliance with No Child Left Behind legislation.
-The following units/requirements of professional education coursework are necessary to complete requirements for this credential.
+A Preliminary Multiple Subject Credential authorizes teaching all subjects, in a selfcontained class in grades twelve and below, including preschool, in classes organized primarily for adults, and in classes for English Learners.
+The Preliminary Multiple Subject program requires completion of Subject Matter Competence via the CSET to ensure compliance with No Child Left Behind legislation.
+The following units/requirements are necessary to complete requirements for this credential.
 Prerequisites to being admitted to the program are listed below.
-A Certificate of Clearance must be secured prior to enrolment in courses requiring fieldwork.
+A Certificate of Clearance must be granted prior to enrollment in courses requiring fieldwork.
 Prerequisite courses must be completed before beginning methods courses.